elias-ka/chip8/README.md

-# Overview
+## Overview
-This is a Chip8 interpreter implemented in the Rust programming language.
-It supports executing Chip8 programs (file extension .ch8), but it's important to note that not all programs may work as expected, and audio is not supported.
+A CHIP-8 interpreter implemented in Rust.
+It supports executing CHIP-8 programs (file extension .ch8), but keep in mind that not all programs may work as expected, and audio is not supported.

 ![Screenshot of Chip8 interpreter running the IBM logo](./demos/IBM_logo_demo.png)

-# Getting Started
+## Getting Started
-To run the Chip8 interpreter, you'll need to have the Rust programming language installed on your system.
+To run the Chip8 interpreter, you'll need to have Rust installed on your system.
 You can download rustup from https://rustup.rs/.

-Since SDL2 is compiled from source, you will need a C compiler (like `gcc`, `clang`, or `MSVC`) along with CMake.
+Since SDL2 is compiled from source, you'll need a C compiler (like `gcc`, `clang`, or `MSVC`) along with CMake.

 Once the prerequisities are installed, follow these steps: